ugowe/swift-gitHubOAuth-part1-lab-ios-0616/README.md

 ---
  There are a few URL strings you will need for OAuth related requests.
 The `GitHubAPIClient` has a handy enum called `URLRouter` that keeps them organized in one place.
 An example usage is `let urlString = GitHubAPIClient.URLRouter.oauth`.

   * Add the following code snippet inside the body of the `URLRouter` enum.
-Check out [Git Hub](https://developer.github.com/v3/oauth/) to learn about how `.oath` was constructed and what `.token` is for.
+Check out [GitHub](https://developer.github.com/v3/oauth/) to learn about how `.oath` was constructed and what `.token` is for.
 You will update the static `starred(repoName:)` later to include your user's access token.

   ```swift
   static let repo = "https://api.github.com/repositories?client_id=\(Secrets.clientID)&client_secret=\(Secrets.clientSecret)"